kh77/python-whatsapp-automation/README.md

 ### Pip dependencies:

-    - pip install pywhatkit
+    - whatsapp module: pip install pywhatkit

-    - for sending image, I require to install this dependcy: pip install pywin32
+    - for sending image, I require to install this module: pip install pywin32

 - OS : windows 10
 - Python version: 3.10
 - Pip version: 21.1.2

+### Important
+- You need to be login in the browser to send message

 - Example 1: Send schedule message to the specific number